Special resources for coping during the COVID-19 pandemic

 How can I make an appointment?

-- You can click on the link on the left side above, or
+- You can click on the "Make an Appointment" link at the top of the page, or

 Appointments are 50 minutes long and begin on the hour.
 If you have to cancel an appointment, please provide 24 hours’ advance notice.
-The counseling office is open on weekdays only, but is always available for emergencies (in this situation he can be reached by calling campus security).
+The counseling office is open on weekdays only, but is always available for emergencies (in this situation he can be reached by calling campus security at 870-245-4000).

 “Take the Self Directed Search!
 The SDS is one of the most popular and easy to use Career Assessment tools available - designed to help you identify the best college major and career direction for you.
 (The cost is about $10, paid online) If you’re interested, click here: http://www.self-directed-search.com/browser.html

-For a more in-depth career aptitude assessment, which takes into account your many interests, values, educational preferences, personality, academic strengths and weaknesses, and skills, we encourage you to contact Mallory Moddelmog in the Career and Corporate Development Office on the 1st floor of the Evans Student Center, and consider another assessment called FOCUS, she’ll be eager to help you with using this tool or direct you to a few other helpful online professional development resources.
+For a more in-depth career aptitude assessment, which takes into account your many interests, values, educational preferences, personality, academic strengths and weaknesses, and skills, we encourage you to contact the Career and Calling Office on the 1st floor of the Cone Bottoms Administrative Building, and consider another assessment called FOCUS, she’ll be eager to help you with using this tool or direct you to a few other helpful online professional development resources.